Multigrid preconditioning of singularly perturbed convection-diffusion equations: Numerical Results

 Since we do not have an analytical solution to the Hemker problem on a finite domain, we use refined computations to compute reference solutions for comparisons.
 While Hegarty and O'Riordan use the classical ``double-mesh method'' to estimate convergence~\cite{hegarty2020numerical}, comparing the solution on each mesh with fixed $N$ to that with mesh parameter $2N$, we use the natural finite-element analogue (as in Hill and Madden~\cite{NMTMA-14-559}) and compare the piecewise-linear solution on a given mesh with the piecewise-quadratic finite-element solution generated on the same mesh.
 We compute the higher-order reference solution using a direct solver (MUMPS~\cite{amestoy2000mumps}), to avoid introducing bias into the error computations.
 We note, however, that this reinforces meshing effects in the error calculations, since a high-order reference solution on a mesh that poorly resolves the domain cannot accurately represent the true PDE solution on the true domain.
-For this domain, we note that there is an inherent difficulty in meshing along both the inner and outer radii of the annulus.
+For this domain, we note that there is an inherent difficulty in meshing along both the inner and outer radii of the annulus with piecewise linear geometry.
 On the inner radius, $r=1$, any given mesh includes some area inside the unit circle, connecting two mesh points on the circle by a straight line.
 On the outer radius, $r=4$, the opposite occurs, and all meshes with straight edges exclude part of the physical domain by connecting two points on the outer circle with a straight line.
 We note that the effects of this, particularly in the numerical resolution of boundary layers near $r=1$, precludes this discretization achieving high precision as $\varepsilon \rightarrow 0$.
 Preliminary experiments (using direct solvers) show that meshing errors become dominant for $\varepsilon \leq 10^{-3}$, so we exclude such results from this paper.
 In future work, we will explore the use of isoparametric elements to better resolve the geometry near these curved boundaries.
+Another option is to consider other stabilizations of the piecewise linear finite-element discretization, such as those proposed in~\cite{John_etal_2022}, to yield better-quality approximations on the same meshes.

 Numerical results for the Hemker problem are presented in Table~\ref{tab2}.
 We note that the computational times are somewhat increased from the unit-square domain problems, but this is because the meshing of the Hemker domain leads to larger meshes for the same value of $N$ (as reported in the table).
 We note that results look very promising for both the discretization and solver for $\varepsilon = 1, 0.1$, and $0.01$, before degrading (as noted above) at $\varepsilon = 10^{-3}$.
 Comparing to Table 5 of Hegarty and O'Riordan~\cite{hegarty2020numerical}, we see that the maximum-norm errors reported herein are improved in comparison to results reported there.
 We note, however, that the different choices of mesh mean that direct comparison is not feasible.